 “We don’t have the data we need,” said Dingell, who also sits on the committee.
 She noted, despite that, adult-use sales have begun in her home state of Michigan.

 “It’s high time we modernize our nation’s medical apparatus to research marijuana,” Dingell said.

 She said she begged her late husband to try it, but he resisted due to the lack of proper research and old propaganda.

-Among the groups that have come out in support of the Medical Marijuana Research Act is Smart Approaches to Marijuana (SAM), which claims to be in favor of decriminalization while ardently fighting legalization and demonizing cannabis.
+Among the groups that have come out in support of the Medical Marijuana Research Act is Smart Approaches to Marijuana (SAM).
+They claim to be in favor of decriminalization while ardently fighting legalization and demonizing cannabis.
 In addition, the National Sheriffs Association and many medical groups signed on to the bill’s passage.

-Cannabis research is not how it is portrayed in the classic Half Baked, where cannabis from a lab is so strong consumers think they’re flying.
+Weed research is not how it is portrayed in the classic Half Baked.
+In the movie, cannabis from a lab is so strong consumers think they’re flying.
 In stark contrast, the cannabis the federal government allows scientists to study is of exceedingly poor quality.
 It is also difficult to obtain.
 The only cannabis that can be legally studied is grown by the University of Mississippi.

 The 116th Congress has been one of the most pro-cannabis bodies in history.
-The SAFE Banking Act passed the Democratic-controlled House, and the MORE Act, which would legalize cannabis, is scheduled for a vote in two weeks.
+The SAFE Banking Act passed the Democratic-controlled House.
+The MORE Act, which would legalize cannabis, is scheduled for a vote in two weeks.
 However, the Republican-controlled Senate is unlikely to vote on either bill.